ohbeomho/HtmlDesign/README.md

 # Why did you make these?

 I made this to practice web designing.
-So, maybe some codes are bad.
+So, I'm pretty sure these codes are bad.